GFalcon-UA/logger/README.md

-#  Log Structured Data 4 Java (lsd4j)
+#  Log Structured Data 4 Java

 ### Overview ###

-This approach was created to make application logging unified and produce sensible logs in a single format that is recognizable by log parsing software (LogStash, etc).
+This approach was created to make application logging unified and produce sensible logs in a single format that is recognizable by log parsing software (LogStash, etc.).

 ### Requirements ###